hurchalla/factoring/README.md

 ## Design Goals

-The main goal of P-Rho is to provide correct routines to factor and primality check native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types) and compiler-extension types (e.g. __int128_t and __uint128_t).
+The main goal of P-Rho is to provide correct routines to factor and primality check values that are native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types) and compiler-extension types (e.g. __int128_t and __uint128_t).

 A second goal is to provide best possible performance for 64 bit types (assuming we have no advance knowledge about factors), achieved via improvements to the Pollard-Rho, Miller-Rabin, Montgomery, and trial division [algorithms](#algorithms).